i2p/i2p.i2p-bote/README.md

     botesrc=/path/to/i2p.i2p-bote
     ```

-5. If you want to use a local copy of the I2P Android client library, place it in a folder and add the following line to your `~/.gradle/gradle.properties`:
+5. If you want to use a local copy of the I2P Android client library, install it in your local Maven repository with:

     ```
-    localFileRepoDir=/path/to/folder
+    cd path/to/i2p.android.base
+    ./gradlew client:installArchives
     ```

 ### Building from the command line